with Paula Januszkiewicz, CEO and Founder of CQURE, Microsoft MVP and RD, Cybersecurity expert

 During this session, Paula will show you how to think like a hacker so you can evaluate your infrastructure for exploitable vulnerabilities and how to recover the evidence attackers leave behind.

-Join us and become familiar with the most up-to-date Forensics Operations to become aware and well prepared to investigate hackers’ tracks!
+Watch this session and become familiar with the most up-to-date Forensics Operations to become aware and well prepared to investigate hackers’ tracks!